aliwebdev1/24-4-News-Portal/README.md

-This is a [The new portal ](https://24-news-portal.vercel.app/) project
+This is a [https://24-news-portal.vercel.app/ ](https://24-news-portal.vercel.app/) project

 ## Getting Started